abzicht/dugout/Readme.md

 Hear are some observations made while exploring this kind of sensor:

-* The register addresses named in most documentation is off by one: if the documentation states that temperature data is located in register 0x0001, use 0x0000 instead.
+* The register addresses named in most documentation are off by one: if the documentation states that temperature data is located in register 0x0001, use 0x0000 instead.
 The same is true for humidity.
 * You want to change the device address?
 Good luck.
 Most documentation will